If all drains seem to be working fine and the toilet still doesn’t flush, the issue could be with the main sewer outside of the home.

 Keep doing this until you clear the blockage.
 You will clearly hear the water gurgle when the clog gets cleared and the pipe emptied.
 Flush the pipe well with a hose and replace the plug after that.

-- If the stoppage is recurring and serious, apply copper sulfate crystals (5%), at least once in a month until the time the drainage improves.
+- If the stoppage is recurring and serious, apply copper sulphate crystals (5%), at least once a month until the time the drainage improves.
 You can obtain these crystals from the nearest chemical supply or drug store.

-- Thereafter, follow the above mentioned step with one pound dosage every year.
-Make sure you keep a track on your calendar.
+- Thereafter, follow the above-mentioned step with one pound dosage every year.
+Make sure you keep track on your calendar.

-Clearview Plumbing and Heating is a well experienced plumbing company based in Calgary, Alberata.
-Feel free to reach us anytime at ClearView Plumbing & Heating 403-220-0090.
+Clearview Plumbing and Heating is a well-experienced plumbing company based in Calgary, Alberta since 1996.
+Feel free to reach us anytime at (403) 216-8439.
 We’ll be happy to assist you with any kind of plumbing issue.